morzhovets/momo/README.md

 #### The main ideas

-- The implementation of `set/map` is based on a b-tree.
+- The implementation of `set/map` is based on a B-tree.

 - `unordered_set/map` are hash tables with buckets in the form of small arrays.